 * * *

-Be sure to comment on each Countdown to Summer 2012 post for more chances to win.
+Comment on each Countdown to Summer 2013 post for more chances to win.
 Please click through to the website as only comments submitted directly on this post will be accepted.

 If you don’t already follow LDSWBR through email, Facebook or Twitter (those cute little book buttons on the sidebar) you may want to consider doing so during the contest so you don’t miss any posts or chances to enter the drawing.
 Following LDSWBR is not required but it is nice to know that our book reviews are useful to other readers.